The Discovery of Dynamics via Linear Multistep Methods and Deep Learning: Error Estimation: Dynamical Systems

 An LMM is effective for a dynamical system only if it is consistent; that is, the discrete scheme \eqref{01} approximates the original differential equation \eqref{02_1} accurately as $h$ is small enough.
 More specifically, we first define the local truncation error $\Btau_{h,n}$ as

 for $n=M,M+1,\cdots,N$.
 Note that $\Btau_{h,n}\in\mathbb{R}^d$ is a numeric vector.
 It is clear that the local truncation error is defined by substituting the true function $\Bx(t)$ into the discrete scheme \eqref{01}, and measures the extent to which the true solution satisfies the discrete equation.
-By \eqref{02_1}, we have the expression